Attack Detection in Dynamic Games with Quadratic Measurements: Statistical Test for Attack Detection

 \section{Statistical Test for Attack Detection}

-This section develops a statistical test to detect attacks on the linear measurements, using the unattackable quadratic measurements.
-More formally, suppose the null hypothesis ($H_0$) is that the state estimate distributions of the two observers coincide.
-Conversely, under the alternative hypothesis ($H_1$), an adversarial attack injects a perturbation signal $a_k$, causing the linear observer's state estimate distribution to deviate significantly from that of the quadratic observer.
+This section develops a statistical test for detecting attacks on linear measurements using unattackable quadratic measurements.
+We test the null hypothesis $H_0$ that the state estimate distributions of the linear and quadratic observers coincide, against the alternative $H_1$ that an adversarial perturbation $a_k$ causes the linear observer’s estimates to deviate.